 About Scott Detweiler

-As for his singing, he is influenced by the multitude artists such as Aaron Neville, Irma Thomas, Ernie K. Doe, Frogman Henry, Professor Longhair, James Rivers, Fats Domino, Allan Toussaint, Ernie K. Doe, and many others, whose intimate live performances he would experience live, in the informal environment of the weekly TGIF quad parties at Tulane University (behind Detweiler House).
-"When we would get home from school, we could hear the music coming from the quad, so we'd ride our bikes around the corner to watch the band and throw Frisbees with the Tulane students and their dogs", he recalls.
-"There were kegs on the ground, reefer in the air, and they were dancin".
+As for his singing, he is influenced by the multitude artists such as Aaron Neville, Irma Thomas, Frogman Henry, Professor Longhair, Fats Domino, Allan Toussaint, Ernie K. Doe, and many others, whose live performances he would experience live, in the informal environment of the weekly TGIF quad parties at Tulane University (behind Detweiler House).
+"When we would get home from school, we could hear the music coming from the quad, so we'd ride our bikes around the corner to watch whoever was playing and throw Frisbees with the Tulane students and their dogs", he recalls.
 In the clubs, throughout high school and college, he would find other influences, most notably, guitarists Jimmy Robinson (Woodenhead) and Leslie Martin (The Shieks).

 Detweiler started playing guitar at age 17, studying in the studio of renowned New Orleans guitar instructor, Ellen Simon.
 It was at this time that he also started to sing.
+That summer he sang in the chorus of a Tulane University Junior Lyric Theatre production of "Little Mary Sunshine", under the direction of Anthony Laciura (a man who has had a profound impact on his career).
 A year later he enrolled in the jazz guitar program at Loyola, as a private student of Bill Huntington, who, at the time, was bassist for legendary New Orleans trumpeter, Al Hirt.
 He then studied music composition at the University of New Orleans.
 At UNO he was the only non-vocal-major member of the elite, 25 (twenty-five) member University Chorale.
 He also sang with the UNO University Opera Company.
-His first exposure to orchestration was at the piano in the Marsalis living room, during his time studying as a private pupil of Ellis Marsalis (father of jazz artists Wynton, Branford, Delfayo and Jason).
-Detweiler would continue his studies in Los Angeles, studying string arranging with Henry Mancini (Peter Gunn, Romeo and Juliet, Breakfast At Tiffany's, Moonriver), orchestration with Pulitzer Prize winning composer, Dr. Albert Harris (Barbara Streisand), and film scoring with Earl Hagen (Andy Griffith Show, I Spy).
+His first exposure to orchestration was at the piano in the Marsalis living room, during his time studying as a private pupil of Grammy Award Winner, Ellis Marsalis (father of jazz artists Wynton, Branford, Delfayo and Jason).
+Detweiler would continue his studies in Los Angeles, studying string arranging with Grammy Award Winner, Henry Mancini (Peter Gunn, Romeo and Juliet, Breakfast At Tiffany's, Moon River).
+(Scott is likely to be the only person ever to study with Marsalis and Mancini).
+He studied orchestration with Pulitzer Prize winning composer, Dr. Albert Harris (Barbara Streisand), and film scoring with Earl Hagen (Andy Griffith Show, Gomer Pyle and I Spy).
 In Los Angeles he also studied lyric writing with lyricist, K.A.
 Parker and song writing with Harriet Schock.
-(He currently studies improvisation under the tutelage of master guitarist, innovator and educator, Robert Conti).

 His artistic evolution is chronicled in his complete discography.

 Some of the artists with whom Detweiler has shared the bill include Gregg Allman, The Neville Brothers, Arlo Guthrie, David Bromberg, Woodenhead and The Preservation Hall Jazz Band.
-He has worked with members of the Los Angeles Philharmonic Orchestra, and recorded with Orgone, Allen Toussaint and Joseph Parsons, to name a few.
-He has performed with Dr. John M. Kennedy and Satik Andriassian of Chamber Players of Los Angeles and with The Donny Most Big Band.
+He has worked with members of the Los Angeles Philharmonic Orchestra, and recorded and written with Victor Vento, Orgone, Allen Toussaint and Joseph Parsons, to name a few.
+He has performed with John Angotti, James Andrews, Paulie Cerra, Jackson Browne, Dr. John M. Kennedy and Satik Andriassian of Chamber Players of Los Angeles, Jake Carmona, Julio Andrade, Gino Gamboa, Gloria Quicano, Grammy Nominees Teresa James & Terry Wilson, Grammy Award Winner Bernie Dressel, California State University Classical Guitar Ensemble, California School of the Arts Guitar Ensemble, Jack Wargo, Tom Fillman and with The Donny Most Big Band, among many others.
 His symphonic premiere as a composer was with New Orleans Symphony.

 Scott's work has been honored by The Billboard Music Awards, Utah Symphony Guild, Nashville City Song Festival and the Los Angeles Song Writer's Showcase.
 A Congressional Certificate of Recognition was awarded to Mr. Detweiler by U.S. Congressman Brad Sherman for his contribution to the arts in California.

-He has worked as collaborating composer with Gabriel Masson Dance of New York, Shirley Martin Dancers (North Hollywood, CA) and Ballet Memphis (TN).
+He has worked as collaborating composer with Gabriel Masson Dance of New York, Shirley Martin Dancers (North Hollywood, CA) and Ballet Memphis.

-In addition to performing throughout the U.S., Detweiler, backed by his New Orleans Jazz Funksemble, has performed in Europe, South America and Asia.
+In addition to performing throughout the U.S., Detweiler has performed in Europe, South America and Asia.

-Be sure to check out his latest release, "Magnificat In Blue", and explore Detweiler's entire catalog of recorded music.
-(And don't forget to sign up for the Detweiler email list for news and updates, too).
+Be sure to check out his latest albums, Memphis Bound and Seven Solo Songs, both released in celebration of his going to Memphis in January 2023 to participate in the Blues Foundation's International Blues Challenge, and explore Detweiler's entire catalog of recorded music.
+(Don't forget to sign up for the Detweiler email list for news and updates, too).